-The Board of Directors considers that Jacques L'Écuyer is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that Mr. L'Écuyer is President and Chief Executive Officer of the Corporation.
+The Board of Directors considers that Jacques L'Ecuyer, Frank Fache and Laurent Raskin are not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that each is a senior officer of the Corporation.

 (c) Disclose whether or not a majority of directors are independent.
 If a majority of directors are not independent, describe what the board of directors does to facilitate its exercise of independent judgment in carrying out its responsibilities.